 Grant of Cash-Based Awards.
 The Administrator may grant Cash-Based Awards under the Plan.
 A Cash-Based Award is an Award that entitles the grantee to a payment in cash upon the attainment of specified Performance Goals.
 The Administrator shall determine the maximum duration of the Cash-Based Award, the amount of cash to which the Cash-Based Award pertains, the conditions upon which the Cash-Based Award shall become vested or payable, and such other provisions as the Administrator shall determine.
 Each Cash-Based Award shall specify a cash-denominated payment amount, formula or payment ranges as determined by the Administrator.
-Payment, if any, with respect to a Cash-Based Award shall be made in accordance with the terms of the Award and may be made in cash.
+Payment, if any, with respect to a Cash-Based Award shall be made in cash.